abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Find and list specific file, directory, link or any filesystem type recursively while keep utilizing **find** utility useful options.
 To narrow down search:
 <pre>
 - To find only directory, file, executable, or link type, suffix path with /, //, /// or ////
-- To get better control in search by regular expression				-E or -re
+- To get better control in search by using regular expression
-- To search in case sensitive			-cs.
-(Defaults to insensitive, -ci)
+- To search in case sensitive, (Defaults to insensitive)
 - to filter by creation, acces or, modification pass time, use -c, -a, -m an easier use than find (the found number is rounded up to the given)
 	-a-7m last access is less than or equal to 7 minutes ago
 	-c7d last creation equals to 7 days ago